hmphdot/fun-erino/README.md

 input - robustness \
 findRecs - 1. check stats against player input and skill level (add compatibility w/ mods) \
 find a good ratio that weighs aim and speed properly \
+specific api call for beatmap_attributes that has to be called every time the program wants to check the aim/speed ratio of the specific map adds traffic and decreases speed, find a way around that \
 make it work with user gamemode (because we removed input, you have to query it directly now) \
 add more info to printRec (pp, length, etc.)